BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/2-intervals.md

 ```

 This is true regardless of the [scale](sec-scales) we are using!
-If we are in the key of C major (all white keys on the piano), F4 to C5 are 7 semitones (**perfect**) apart, while G4 to D5 are also 7 semitones apart.
+If we are in the key of C major (all white keys on the piano), F4 to C5 are 7 semitones (**perfect fifth**) apart, while G4 to D5 are also 7 semitones apart.
 Lowering the note C5 to C5b results in an interval F4-C5b of 6 semitones, i.e. a **diminished fifth**.
 The distance on the staff stays the same but we add a little $b$ symbol to indicate the modification.
-Highering the note C5 to C5# results in an interval F4-C5# of 8 semitones, i.e. a **augmented fifth**.
+Raising the note C5 to C5# results in an interval F4-C5# of 8 semitones, i.e. a **augmented fifth**.
 The distance on the staff stays the same but we add a little $\#$ symbol to indicate the modification.
 The staff below shows all four (vertical) intervals: